Will customers trust ‘at-home’ salons in a post-COVID world?

 According to Rahul Deorah, VP marketing at Urban Company, customer sentiment has changed drastically in the past few months.
 Urban Company’s USP has been safe and hygienic services.
 Deorah feels it’s more important now than ever to be cautious.

-He reveals that his company’s professionals are equipped with over one million PPE kits, which are used before every session.
-He says that when the lockdown was eased, the company saw a rise in demand, and had to put nearly 1.2 lakh customers on the waiting list.
+He reveals that his company’s professionals are equipped with over one million Personal Protective Equipment (PPE) kits, which are used before every session.
+He says that when the lockdown was eased, the company saw a rise in demand, and had to put nearly 1.2 lakh customers on the waiting list, mostly for house repair and grooming services.

 Deorah acknowledges that the customers might be paranoid now.
 “You can’t change consumer intent if they feel afraid to let a person into their homes.
 But the most we can do is assure them that our services are safe.
 That’s why we’re offering contactless services, sanitisation of work spaces, and equipment used.”
 Urban Company was launched in 2014 by founders Abhiraj Bhal, Varun Khaitan, and Raghav Chandra.
 The company has operations in various cities including Delhi-NCR, Bengaluru, Mumbai, Chennai, Hyderabad, Pune, Ahmedabad, Kolkata, Noida, Faridabad, Gurugram, and Ghaziabad.